lucky20511/Algorithms/list-of-questions/question-list.md

 41. Wiggle Sort -- Firstly, it is easy to come up with a solution by sort and reorder.
 However, that solution is complicated and with big time complexity.
 Try to run some easy idea.
 Then get a very simple idea which is different from the previous complex idea.

-42. Number Complement --
+42. Number Complement -- Calculate it bit-by-bit by shifting it right and using 1 as mask and add it back by shifting the new bit left.
+Calculate the bit from small to large, that is right to left.
+Terminate when the number of shift bit is larger than the number itself.

-43. Maximum XOR of Two Numbers in an Array
+43. Maximum XOR of Two Numbers in an Array --